Skip to main content

 Audio capture activates when the microphone detects noise above a certain threshold.
 At that point, an audio recording starts, lasting a maximum of 20 seconds, with an interval of up to 30 seconds between recordings.

 SMOWL captures the audio, but it doesn't validate it.
-To validate an audio recording, you'll need to access the full report.

 Review of Audio Incidents